 - Energy Foods for COPD Slideshow Pictures

 - Patient Comments: Lung Anatomy - Disease

-Human lung anatomy facts
+Human lung anatomy definition and facts

 - The lungs exchange oxygen and carbon dioxide between the air we breathe and the blood.

 - The tracheobronchial tree is the passage way from the mouth to the interior of the lung.